-For the final round, applications must be made on the official application form, which will be emailed to successful applicants from the first round.
-The application form, along with any additional documentation should be submitted by email to fersa@regionalstudies.org.
+For the final round, applications must be made on the official application form, which will be enabled to successful applicants in RSA Lounge.
+Any questions should be submitted by email to fersa@regionalstudies.org.

 A detailed budget will need to be submitted as part of the application form.
 The budget will form part of the research contract and applicants should expect to spend the money in accordance with what has been set out and should contact the Association if spending patterns are expected to vary by more than 20% because spending outside this parameter may not be reimbursed.